Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 1. Ensuring the availability of rollup data
 1. Rate limiting and prioritizing the inbound batches that a rollup is forced to process
-1. Providing tamper-proof attestations to the sender of batches
+1. Providing tamper-proof attestations to the sender of batches (as long as rate-limiting is enforced, this is optional)
 1. Providing a backstop for censorship resistance
 1. Providing a total ordering of batches within and between rollups on the chain